James K. A. Smith

-James K. A. Smith (born 1970) is a Canadian-American philosopher who is currently Professor of Philosophy at Calvin University, holding the Gary & Henrietta Byker Chair in Applied Reformed Theology & Worldview.
+James Kenneth Alexander Smith (born October 9, 1970) is a Canadian-American philosopher who is currently Professor of Philosophy at Calvin University, holding the Gary & Henrietta Byker Chair in Applied Reformed Theology & Worldview.
 He is the current editor-in-chief of the literary journal Image.

 Early life and education

 Smith was born on October 9, 1970, in Embro, Ontario.
 He completed his undergraduate studies at the University of Waterloo and Emmaus Bible College.
 He earned a Master of Philosophy degree in philosophical theology in 1995 at the Institute for Christian Studies where he studied under James Olthuis.
 He went on to receive a Doctor of Philosophy degree in 1999 from Villanova University where he was advised by John D. Caputo.
 After teaching for a short time at Loyola Marymount University, Smith accepted his current position at Calvin University.

 He currently resides in Grand Rapids, Michigan, and is a senior fellow at the Trinity Forum.